Capacity: 7,700 (Seats 2,900)

 Home Kit: Red & White Stripes, Black Shorts

 After spending most of the 2017 season playing their home games some 15 miles away at Maginn Park in Buncrana, the Club have returned in 2018 to their Brandywell home.
-During their playing absence Brandywell has been transformed with a new main Stand being constructed on the West side of the stadium and the existing East Stand opposite being refurbished complete with new seating.
+During their playing absence Brandywell has been transformed with a new Main Stand being constructed on the West side of the stadium and the existing East Stand opposite being refurbished complete with new seating.
 A new artificial 3G pitch has also been installed.

 Brandywell is located close to the Bogside area, to the South-West of Derry/Londonderry City Centre.
 The ground shares its surroundings with County Derry's Celtic Park Stadium, and for those who are sightseeing both stadiums are visible from the Grand Parade side of the City's ancient walls.
 The vast hillside City Cemetery looms over both grounds and dwarfing the surrounding housing estates.
 Derry City themselves are a Northern Ireland club who were accepted into the League of Ireland in 1985.
 Brandywell itself, which is owned by the local council, is a distinctive stadium, its shape being formed by a history of hosting greyhound races.

 The new Main Stand has a capacity of 955 seats.
 Running for around half the length of the pitch it sits astride the halfway line.
 It has a tall cantilevered roof, meaning that there are no roof supports to hinder your view of the playing action.
-The East Stand opposite was opened in 1991 it contains around 2,700 mainly red plastic seats over eight rows with BRANDYWELL spelled out in black.
+The East Stand opposite was opened in 1991 it contains around 2,700 mainly red plastic seats over eight rows with BRANDYWELL spelt out in black.
 Despite being set back from the pitch the stand still feels well connected to the action..
 Interesting both sides of this covered seated stand extend around both corners of the ground, which makes you think that at one time it was intended to redevelop the whole ground in this way.
 The low cantilever roof offers an unobstructed view of the pitch and the fact that both home and away supporters are accommodated in this stand can make for a great atmosphere on a matchday.
 Both ends are currently unused for spectators.
 The stadium is completed with a set of four tall floodlights.

 Visiting supporters are allocated a seating block in the East Stand towards the North End of the stadium.
 The facilities within this stand are okay and the view of the playing action good.
 This stand is shared with home fans and the low roof means that even a relatively small number of fans can really make some noise.
 The Club and supporters are normally most welcoming to visiting sides.